Stephen Warnock

-Stephen Warnock (born 12 December 1981) is an English former professional footballer who played as a defender.
+Stephen Warnock (born 12 December 1981) is an English former professional footballer who played as a left-back.

 Starting off his career at Liverpool, he went on to also represent Coventry City, Bradford City, Blackburn Rovers, Aston Villa, Bolton Wanderers, Leeds United, Derby County, Wigan Athletic and Burton Albion during a career that spanned between 2002 and 2018.
 A full international between 2008 and 2010, he was capped twice by the England national team and was part of the nation's squad at the 2010 FIFA World Cup.

 Club career

 Liverpool

 Warnock was born in Ormskirk, Lancashire where, in his childhood, he played for Rufford Colts (based at St Bede's RC High School) and also played for St Bede's RC High School.
 Following his time spent in the Liverpool youth academy and England youth set up, with his first international cap in the under-16s, he had loan spells at Bradford City (where he scored his first career goal against Sheffield Wednesday) and Coventry City.

-Warnock made his first-team debut for Liverpool against Grazer AK in 2004, during the first leg of a UEFA Champions League third qualifying round match.
-In his second season (2005–06), he was asked to play primarily at left back, in rotation with John Arne Riise.
+Warnock made his first-team debut for Liverpool against Grazer AK on 10 August 2004, in the first leg of a UEFA Champions League third qualifying round match.

+In May 2005 he missed out on a place in the squad for the 2005 UEFA Champions League final.
+He was initially named in the squad but according to Rafa Benitez this was a mistake and was subsequently removed.

+In his second season, he was asked to play primarily at left back, in rotation with John Arne Riise.
 Warnock scored his only goal for Liverpool against Fulham in a 5–1 win on 15 March 2006.

 Blackburn Rovers

 In a media speculated swap deal, Blackburn's captain Lucas Neill was reported to being changing clubs with Warnock in both summer 2006 and winter 2007.
-Eventually Neill joined West Ham United, while on 22 January 2007 Warnock joined Blackburn Rovers for an undisclosed fee believed to be £1.5m.
+Eventually Neill joined West Ham United, while on 22 January 2007 Warnock joined Blackburn Rovers for an undisclosed fee believed to be £1.5 million.
 He made his debut in the FA Cup fourth round in a 4–0 away victory over Luton Town.

 On 31 January 2007, he played his first Premier League match for Rovers against Chelsea.
 He was dismissed for the match after two cautions in the 2–1 victory over Sheffield United on 3 February 2007.
 Warnock scored his first goal for Blackburn in the 3–0 victory over Portsmouth on 25 February 2007.

 On 11 April 2009, before Blackburn Rovers' match against Warnock's former club Liverpool, Stephen presented a flower display displaying the numbers '96' in reference to the 96 Liverpool supporters who lost their lives in the Hillsborough disaster on 15 April 1989.
 Before the kick off Warnock presented the flowers in front of famous Spion Kop on behalf of Blackburn.
 This was greeted with chants of 'Stephen Warnock' from the Kop.